ITISFoundation/osparc-lab/docs/d1.1-techreview/parts/comp-services.md

 Since ease of adding user defined algorithms into the platform is considered paramount, technology preselection was based on that criterion.

 Modern scientific libraries and solvers span a broad range of programming languages, are typically very specialized and have many dependcies to numerical libraries.
 Usually they are desgined to work best on few specific platforms.
-In order to ease the deployment of those codes into the heterogenous simcore platform, it is desirable to provide contributors with the toolsets and platform they know best.
-This can be achieved by the usage of containers or virtual machines.
-Due to the large overhead in terms of hardware consumption, usage of virtual machines has been discareded in favor of the containerized approach.
+In order to ease the deployment of those codes into the heterogeneous simcore platform, it is desirable to provide contributors with the toolsets and platform they know best.
+This can be achieved with the usage of container technology or virtual machines.
+Due to the large overhead in terms of hardware consumption, virtual machines have been discareded in favor of the containerized approach.
 Containers, in contrast to virtual machines, do not emulate the hardware but the operating system itself.
 That makes them much more lightweight and allows for having up to thousands of instances running on one host.

 There exist several approaches to containerization, however docker has become the de-facto standard in the industry and many scientific applications already provide users with docker images of their code.
-Furthermore, with docker swarm, a tool is at hand that natively allows to orchestrate multiple docker containers among a heterogenous network of computers.
-Additionally, all major cloud providing platforms support the technology.
+Furthermore, with docker swarm, a tool is at hand that natively allows to orchestrate multiple docker containers among a heterogeneous network of computers. dditionally, all major cloud providing platforms support the technology.
 However, if later on in the project, more sophisticated means of orchestration is required, docker recently added full support for kubernetes which is the major player when it comes to managing containers.

 The docker framework also allows to easily extend functionality on existing images which will be used to enhance algorithms with an additional layer that makes integration into the simcore ecosystem possible.
 A specific use case will be discussed below.